All Episodes

 Here's what they said.

-They want to say something, all right.
+They want to say something.

 President Trump, you have the best crowd in the world.